 What is libraries in java ?

-Libraries generally means group of packages that contains related classes and interfaces.
+Libraries generally means a group of related classes and interfaces contained inside packages.
 In java, libraries mostly comes as

-The JDK is a superset of the JRE, which means it contains JRE in
+The JDK is a superset of JRE, which means it contains JRE in

 itself.
 Apart from JRE it includes tools for developing,